 Judicial Staff Attorney

 This is an unclassified position that serves at the pleasure of the Court.
 This position is responsible for assisting one or two Judges of the Court of Common Pleas with the management of their civil and criminal dockets.
+All resumes submitted are kept on file in the event of a vacancy with a particular Judge(s).

 Essential Duties and Responsibilities